cdktf/cdktf-provider-snowflake/docs/database.go.md

 Specifies whether to replace invalid UTF-8 characters with the Unicode replacement character (�) in query results for an Iceberg table.

 You can only set this parameter for tables that use an external Iceberg catalog.
+For more information, see [REPLACE_INVALID_CHARACTERS](https://docs.snowflake.com/en/sql-reference/parameters#replace-invalid-characters).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/database#replace_invalid_characters Database#replace_invalid_characters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.94.0/docs/resources/database#replace_invalid_characters Database#replace_invalid_characters}

 ---